NBA Rumors: Klay Thompson May Consider Teaming Up With LeBron James In 2019, ‘Metro USA’ Predicts

 With their goal to return to title contention, the Lakers obviously need another superstar who can play alongside LeBron James.
 The potential acquisition of Thompson will lessen the load on James’ shoulder and will undeniably boost the Lakers on both ends of the floor.
 In 73 games he played last season, Thompson averaged 20 points, 3.8 rebounds, and 2.5 assists on 48.8 percent shooting from the field and 44 percent from beyond the arc.

-The departue of Thompson in Golden State will dramatically change the NBA landscape as it will make the future NBA seasons less predictable.
+The departure of Thompson in Golden State will dramatically change the NBA landscape as it will make the future NBA seasons less predictable.
 However, as of now, it is hard to imagine Thompson leaving the Warriors to team up with James.
 Still, expect rumors to circulate around Thompson between now and the 2019 NBA free agency.